JoeyyScott/Gamer-Supplies/TESTING.md

         | ![Order History Screenshot](docs/images/testing/userstories/order-history.png) |

 + As a **Registered User**, I want to be able to add a review about my experience on the site.
-    + Included in the homepage is an "Add Review" button that displays underneath the carousel of current reviews.
+    + Included in the homepage is an "Add Review" button which is displayed underneath the current reviews carousel.
     + When clicked, the user will be directed to ```review_add.html``` which contains a form that allows the user to add a review to the site.
     + Upon submitting valid information in the Add Review form (provided in the placeholder and choosing a rating) the review will be added to the data store and displayed in the list.